List of highest-grossing openings for animated films: Biggest opening weekend in U.S. and Canada for an animated film

 This list charts the top 50 highest-grossing opening weekends in the U.S. and Canada for an animated film.

 Figures are given in United States dollars (USD).
-Ninety-eight percent of the films in the top 50 were released after 2000 & 2015 and 2016 is the most represented year, with six films each.
+Ninety-eight percent of the films in the top 50 were released after 2000 with 2015 and 2016 being the most represented years, with six films each.
 Despicable Me is the most represented franchise, with 5 films.

 DreamWorks Animation and Pixar are the most represented studios with 17 films each on the list.

 Opening weekend record holders in U.S. and Canada since 1982

 These are the films that, when first released, set the opening three-day weekend record after going into wide release.

 At least 14 animated films have held the record of highest-grossing animated film at different times since 1982.
 Two of these were in the DreamWorks animations Shrek franchise.
 Disney and Pixar held the record five times each as of 2018.